bmourad01/lang-n-change/README.md

 L-Tr is based on a calculus described in [1].
 A prototype of lang-n-change is presented in [2].
 The current tool is a newer and vastly improved version of the prototype.

-Algorithms expressed in L-Tr are compiled to an OCaml program which is then run with the language definition as the sole argument.
+Algorithms expressed in L-Tr are compiled to an OCaml program (`transform.ml`) which is then run with the language definition as the sole argument.

 ## Requirements